 For meat cold smoked in a commercial factory, listeria is one of the pathogens that form on meat that is being cold smoked.
 That, amongst other pathogens, is very dangerous and can even kill.
 That is why it is crucial to ensure that you have a recipe that can ward off any bacteria.
 The heat will kill dangerous pathogens, but the cold will not.

-Botulism and listeria are high possibilities, especially when you cold smoke fish.
+Botulism and listeria are high possibilities, especially when you prepare cold smoked salmon or other fish.
 If you are cold smoking seafood, remember that you need to handle it with a certain degree of safety, because it is prone to causing seafood poisoning.
 If you have a compromised immune system, then you need to make sure that you steer clear of smoked food.

 Cold smoke food does not get cooked.
 That means that if there were any pathogens already present in the meat, they would not be removed as you smoke the food.
 Instead, they may just be encouraged to breed.